erotourtes/Database-Performance/README.md

 | 1 | SIMPLE | users | NULL | <ins>ALL</ins> | NULL | NULL | NULL | NULL | <ins>9684</ins> | 10.00 | Using where |

 Note that `type` is `ALL` and `key` is `NULL`.
 It means that MySQL will scan all rows in the table to find the matching rows.
-(the explain shows us that rows came from 1 to 9684)

 ### Creating Indexes
 Before creating indexes, we need to know what columns we will use in our queries.